lavaJockey/itg3-h4x-edition/README.md

 2. Extract the .zip or contents of itg3-h4x-edition into the root of OpenITG!
 3. Then change the theme through OpenITG!
 4. Done!
-(NotITG is usable but will affect some animations and ruin some things.)
+(NotITG is usable but will affect some animations and ruin some things!!!)